Jon has a Ph.D in chemistry. Living an active outdoor lifestyle, he also has an interest in nutrition science and nature conservation.

 As can be seen in the chart below, bone density starts to reduce soon after the age of 40 and women lose a significant amount of bone density between the age of 50 and 60.
 If confirmed through further studies, the use of red mineral algae supplements will become a mainstream recommendation for the preservation and restoration of bone mass.

 And even though scientific studies have not confirmed this fact, there is no reason to wait if you are in the age range that experiences the greatest loss of bone mass.

-Since foods that contain calcium also contain a variety of other minerals as well, it is reasonable to assume that using calcium supplements that originate from red mineral algae would behave more like plants and not increase the risk of heart attacks as opposed to calcium carbonate supplements from lime-rock.
+Since foods that contain calcium also contain a variety of other minerals as well, it is reasonable to assume that using calcium supplements that originate from red mineral algae would behave more like plants and not increase the risk of heart attacks as opposed to supplements derived from lime rock.
 There have however been no studies to test this as of yet.

 Mineral Content of Red Mineral Algae Remains

 Obviously the very best dietary practice is to eat a well-balanced diet, filled with nutritious vegetables, dairy products, fruits, nuts and other goodies to get your necessary daily amount of calcium and other minerals and nutrients.